Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 For a small town, Ludlow has enough great dining choices to keep you delightfully satisfied all weekend.
 Here’s what I’d recommend.

-Breakfast: Go to the Hatchery at 164 Main Street for homemade cinnamon raisin french toast with real Vermont maple syrup!
-Throw in a mimosa (or a bacon bloody Mary — you’re on vacation).
+Breakfast: Go to the Hatchery at 164 Main Street for homemade cinnamon raisin French toast with real Vermont maple syrup!
+Throw in a mimosa (or a bacon Bloody Mary — you’re on vacation).

 Lunch: Hit up Tacos Tacos for yummy and affordable American-Mexican fare in a tiny but colorful spot.